nicbell/EmVeeAye/readme.md

 #### Intents vs actions

 How do these differ?
+When an intent is received by the ViewModel, it handles the intent and generates an action based on that intent.

 What you want is not always what you get.
+Here is an example.

-You're feeling a bit sleepy, your intent is to have a cup of coffee.
+> You're feeling a bit sleepy, your intent is to have a cup of coffee.
 You handle your intent by checking to see if there is any coffee, after that your action may be to have a coffee or not have a coffee.
 One of these actions may reduce you to a less sleepy state, the other will leave you sleepy as well as disappointed.

+There is an Italian saying that describes the difference between intents and actions quite well.
-> **Tra il dire e il fare c’è di mezzo il mare** – Between saying and doing, there is the sea
+> "**Tra il dire e il fare c’è di mezzo il mare**" – Between saying and doing, there is the sea
+>
 > This phrase means that it is easy to speak about something, but doing it is a whole different story.
 > In other words, saying you’ll do something is not the same as actually doing it.

 In the context of Model-View-Intent (MVI) architecture, actions are responsible for updating the state of the application, not intents.
-When an intent is received by the ViewModel, it processes the intent and generates an action based on that intent.

 #### Reducers